-Of all the films in 2018, it’s hard to think of one that was both as funny and as touching as Martin McDonagh’s Three Billboards Outside Ebbing, Missouri.
+Of all the films in 2018, it’s hard to think of one that blended humour and pathos as seamlessly as Martin McDonagh’s Three Billboards Outside Ebbing, Missouri.
 Memorable for its razor-sharp script and brilliant plotting, but it’s the performances of stars Frances McDormand and Sam Rockwell – both worthy recipients of Oscars in the Best Actress and Best Supporting Actor categories, respectively – that give McDonagh’s film its added bite.
 And some bite it is, too.
 Read the full REVIEW here.

 8. Roma (Alfonso Cuarón)

 Alfonso Cuarón’s Roma is more a memory than it is a film.
 Set in the district of Mexico City where he grew up, Cuarón effortlessly captures the essence of ‘magical realism’ as its story – the life of a middle-class family’s young live-in maid – is one grounded in reality but articulated in a way that seems altogether otherworldly.

 Gently placing you under its quietly hypnotic spell, Roma is unquestionably one of the most beautifully realised works of recent times.
 In fact, work is underselling it – Roma is pure artistry.
 Read the full REVIEW here.

 7. They Shall Not Grow Old (Peter Jackson)